awsdocs/amazon-rds-user-guide/doc_source/rds-optimized-reads.md

 The following limitations apply to RDS Optimized Reads:
 + RDS Optimized Reads is supported for RDS for MySQL version 8\.0\.28 and higher\.
 For information about RDS for MySQL versions, see [MySQL on Amazon RDS versions](MySQL.Concepts.VersionMgmt.md)\.
 + You can't change the location of temporary objects to persistent storage \(Amazon EBS\) on the DB instance classes that support RDS Optimized Reads\.
 + When binary logging is enabled on a DB instance, the maximum transaction size is limited by the size of the instance store\.
-In this case, any session that requires more storage than the value of `binlog_cache_size` writes transaction changes to temporary binlog cache files, which are created on the instance store\.
+In MySQL, any session that requires more storage than the value of `binlog_cache_size` writes transaction changes to temporary binlog cache files, which are created on the instance store\.
 + Transactions can fail when the instance store is full\.
 + RDS Optimized Reads isn't supported for Multi\-AZ DB cluster deployments\.